Driandis/BossTime/README.md

    Copy the whole key starting with "ssh-rsa" don't copy your user and machine name at the end

 ##### 3.1 Copy Project
-Ask for Permission to work on the Prject "maximilian.gross@gmx.de" At the start screen of the project you should see a green button "<> Code " Click on it and select "SSH" tab and copy link to clipboard Open a folder where you want to save the project
+Ask for Permission to work on the Project "maximilian.gross@gmx.de" At the start screen of the project you should see a green button "<> Code " Click on it and select "SSH" tab and copy link to clipboard Open a folder where you want to save the project